jglatts/ebay_scrap/README.md

 # Copy and Run
   Copy the thebay_scrap.py file onto your machine and run!

   Simply enter a product at the prompt to search for.

-  The program will display ebay listings and the links for them.
+  The GUI will display ebay listings and the links for them.

   There is also the option for viewing sold listings.